-LSU is tied with Clemson entering the 4th quarter
+FINAL: No. 9 LSU beats No. 4 Clemson 17-10 in season opener

 Latest Weather Blog

-CLEMSON, SC - It is a battle of Top 10 Tigers to start the 2025 season on the last Saturday in August.
+CLEMSON, SC - LSU is ahead of Clemson 17–10 in the fourth quarter of a Top-10 Tigers showdown to kick off the 2025 season on the final Saturday in August.

 LSU got their hands on the ball first to start the game, but couldn't walk away with any points.